emtilt/ph410s21/_homework/hw8.md

 ## 3. Capacitor with dielectric

 You have a large (infinite in the $x-y$ directions) parallel-plate conductor (two big metal sheets, the upper one has free charge density $+\sigma$, the lower one $-\sigma$).
 The plates are a distance $a$ apart.
-The space between the sheets is half filled with a linear dielectric oil with given dielectric constant $\varepsilon_r = 4$.
+The space between the sheets is half filled with a linear dielectric oil with given $\varepsilon_r = 4$.
 Region  I, (filling the top half of the volume) is vacuum.
 The lower half, region II, is the dielectric oil.
 See the figure below.

 ![Capacitor with Dielectric Oil](../../images/hw8-cap_w_dielectric.png)